d33psan/smart-pet-feeder/README.md

 To set up and run the Smart Pet Feeder Application, follow these steps:

 1. Register the pets:
+   - Change the connection details in the mysqlconnector function to your database.
    - Run the `save_pet.py` script in the RPi folder to register each pet and store their details in the database.

 2. Run the main script:
+   - Change the connection details in the mysqlconnector function to your database.
    - Execute the `main.py` script in the RPi folder to start the main functionality of the application.
 Choose between manual and automatic mode as per your preference.

 3. Host the web application:
+   - Change the connection details in the 'common.php' file to your database.
+   - Change the Firebase configurations under the script of the pages 'index.php', 'manual.php' and 'automatic.php' to your Firebase Realtime Database.
    - Host the files from the Web App folder on a server of your choice.
 Make sure the server is accessible from the devices you intend to use to control the Smart Pet Feeder Application.

 4. Access the web application: